-Dr Jane Ellis-Brush is a current senior lecturer at the University of Bath as well as studying here in the '90s.
-Jane has significant experience as an operations and supply chain senior leader across a number of different industries including financial services.
+Dr Jane Ellis-Brush is a senior lecturer at the University of Bath as well as studying here in the '90s.
+Jane has significant experience as an operations and supply chain senior leader across a number of different industries including financial services, most recently as a Managing Director at Citigroup Plc.
 She recently co-founded 1st Impressions (CIC) Bath, to help women in vulnerable groups get back into employment.

 Johanna Barr is a Managing Director and Global Co-Head of Limited Partner Services at Advent International, a global private equity firm she joined in 2007.
 Previously, Johanna worked for four years in the M&A and Corporate Broking departments of Deutsche Bank, both in the London and Frankfurt offices.
 Johanna is a graduate of the School of Management (BSc Business Administration 2003) and as part of her degree spent a semester at the McIntire School of Commerce at the University of Virginia.